 Welcome back to Tokyo, director Mendoza.
 How has TIFF 2019 has been for you so far?

 It’s great!
 I’m very happy to be here with a very big Filipino team of filmmakers.
 It’s a sign that we have continuously collaborated with the Tokyo International Film Festival.
 In fact, I just produced a film that was shot in Japan, and I will be doing another one next year, which will be shot in Okinawa.

 What is it like to film in Japan?

-When I was shooting “Shiniuma” (Dead Horse), it was snowing.
+When I was shooting “Shiniuma” (Dead Horse), which is in the “Asian Three-Fold Mirror 2016: Reflections”, it was snowing.
 For our next project, we intend to also film it in the winter.
 Filming in Japan is both very challenging, but, at the same time, it’s a new kind of experience for us filmmakers.
 We’re enjoying the winter.

 Did you try kotatsu (Japanese heating table) while filming?

 No, we didn’t, but I tried the heating patches that you put all over the body.
 (Laughs)

 Oh, nothing can beat those!
 Tell us about your film, “Mindanao.”

 “Mindanao” is my latest feature.
 It’s about a Muslim mother from Mindanao, a region in the southern Philippines.
 We are a 90% Christian country, but we have Mindanao, a Muslim region, where many minorities live.
 There is a local conflict in Mindanao.
 (Through the movie) I wanted to raise this stigma about the southern Philippines.
 It’s a huge island and there’s much to see there apart from war.
 Of course, we cannot take the war out of Mindanao whether we like it or not, but there’s more to Mindanao than the conflict.